rdwns/devops-capstone/README.md

 ---
 ### To prepare your local system to use Kubernetes you need to:

 You can run `make install`  in the root directory of the project to run through all these installations automatically.
-Maue sure `make` is installed in your system first
+Make sure `make` is installed in your system first

 1. Install and configure`aws cli` on your local system. *[Official Docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)*